simonbaird/infra-deployments/hack/chains/README.md

 (The DEPLOY_ONLY var takes a comma separated list, so you can add other applications if required.)

+To workaround a Gitops problem causing the pcv-cleaner to never complete syncing when installing just the build application, create this project in
+advance:

+    oc new-project application-service

 Then (assuming you're working in a branch in your own fork of this repo):